princeton-sns/specreds/p1setup.md

 Now please be patient, building Ceph takes a long time (i.e., around 30 minutes with `-j36`).

-After build successfully completes, please proceed to part 2.
+After build successfully completes, please proceed to [Part 2](https://github.com/princeton-sns/specreds/blob/main/p2warmup.md).

 ### Option 2: pre-configured `qemu` disk image

 If you do not have access to cloudlab, you can use our provided `qcow2` disk image that can be used to boot up a `qemu` VM.
-This disk image contains all software environment except for a complete build of Ceph.
+This disk image provides a similar environment to Option 1 where the artifact is tested to be reproducible.
 The requirement for the host machine is similar: amd64/x86-64 architecture with at least 400GB free space on an SSD drive.
 We also recommend using a machine with at least 16 CPU cores and 64GB memory.
 Smaller configurations should also work but requires longer to run this artifact.

 To start with, please download the disk image [**here**](https://drive.google.com/file/d/1N6AIn4Bs3CyAcDZBLa09HgBaoFQ0dcNw/view?usp=sharing).
-Then, place this disk image onto an SSD drive on your host machine
+Then, extract and place the disk image onto an SSD drive on your host machine

 Next, on your host machine, install `qemu` (assuming Ubuntu/Debian. if you are using other distros, please search for how to install QEMU, which should be similar):